bryancalisto/bryancalisto/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning and improving on Rust, DSA and system design.
+- 🌱 I’m currently learning and improving on golang and AI/ML/Data science.
-- 🔭 I’m currently working on the ec-sri-invoice-signer npm package.
+- 🔭 I’m currently working on the ec-sri-invoice-signer npm package and geopositioning-based stuff.
-- 👯 I’m looking to collaborate on projects that face scalability/performance issues.
 - 📫 How to reach me: bryancalisto@yahoo.es .
 - ⚡ Fun fact: I'm also an automotive engineer.
 Also freaking love music and playing the guitar :) .